Workshop in Convexity and geometric aspects of Harmonic Analysis

 Georgia Institute of Technology, Atlanta, GA

-This workshop will feature five three-hour lecture courses.
+This workshop will feature four three-hour lecture courses.

-Several hours a day shall be allocated for research discussions in groups, on the topics related to the lecture courses.
+Several hours a day are allocated for research discussions in groups, on the topics related to the lecture courses.

-The participants shall be encouraged to propose problems for discussion before and during the conference.
+The participants propose problems for discussion before and during the conference.

 Researchers at early stages in their career, such as graduate students,